Walter Gale House: History

 The house was designed by Frank Lloyd Wright in 1893 for Walter H. Gale, who was a member of one of Oak Park's "founding families" and a local hardware store operator.
 The house was the first design undertaken after he left Louis Sullivan's firm, Adler & Sullivan.
 The house followed on in the nature of Wright's own home and was one of a series of modest homes designed in 1892 and 1893.
 Two of these homes were designed for Walter Gale on a speculative basis, the other being known as the Robert P. Parker House, which stand down Chicago Avenue from the Gale House.
 The Gale House, like all of the homes designed in this "series," has symmetrical sides but they are difficult to see clearly because other buildings are built too closely.
 The Gale House appears small but is quite roomy and it follows nearly identical plans to that of the other homes designed and built around 1893, though there are differences, most prominently in the roof profiles.
+It is currently a private residence.